Dayton Flag Project

 Adhere to the North American Vexillological Association’s Five Basic Principles of Flag Design (see below).

-Members of the Mayor’s Flag Redesign Committee will select the 10 finalists, and the City Commission and relevant stakeholders will narrow that down to a final three.
-The final three will be announced in early February, after which citizens will get a chance to provide valuable feedback.
+Members of the Mayor’s Flag Redesign Committee selected a final seven designs, and members of the City Commission narrowed down to a final three.
+The final three were announced February 26th, 2020, and we are currently looking to citizens to provide valuable feedback.
 Public input, quality of design, meaningful explanation of design and elements, and design adaptability are among the criteria that will be considered in selecting the final design.
-The final design will be announced in early Spring of 2020.
+The final design will be announced in Spring of 2020.

 Thematic Elements to Include